okeshawarz/prospectus/keshawarz_prospectus.md

 means that a single dummy variable will not accurately reflect the treatment effect of a wide variety of control types; @gilderbloom2007, for example, finds evidence that rent control policies in New Jersey cities are not particularly salient.
-An alternate specification will attempt to test for the salience of rent control laws by accounting for differences in rent control types, primarily with respect to the presence or absence of vacancy decontrol and condo conversion provisions.
+They attempt to correct for this by introducing an index of relative moderation and strictness as an estimand.

 Finally, the direction of causality is important; a final specification will use distributed lags using AHS data every 4 years^[Each metropolitan area in the AHS survey is sampled on a rotating basis every 3 years, leading to 6-year data cycles.]